ArthurS1/artist-network/README.md

 # Artist-Network

-This is an example web app.
+An example spa web app using laravel and vueJS.

 Run frontend :
 ```